-Paper and other temporary type signs which describe a special situation or event are permitted provided:
+Paper and other temporary type signs which describe a special situation or event are permitted, provided:

-- i) The temporary sign attached to the inside of a window may not cover more than 30% of the window area. - ii) All temporary signs attached to the outside of a building may not exceed 5% of the two dimensional elevation of the buildings. - iii) The above limitations may be varied by application to and approval of the Sign Review Board. - c.
-Special Signs - i) Real estate signs are permitted provided: - a) The size of sign shall not exceed six square feet in residence districts and forty square feet in all other districts. - b) The sign advertises only the premises on which it is located. - c) The sign is removed promptly after the completion of the sale or rental. - d) The above limitations may be varied by application to and approval of the Sign Review Board. - ii) Construction signs are permitted provided: - a) The size of sign shall not exceed six square feet in residence districts and forty square feet in all other districts. - b) The sign is to be maintained on premises during actual construction and must be removed within two days after issuance of certificate of occupancy.
+- i) The temporary sign attached to the inside of a window may not cover more than 30% of the window area. - ii) All temporary signs attached to the outside of a building may not exceed5% of the two dimensional elevation of the buildings. - iii) The above limitations may be varied by application to and approval of the Sign Review Board.

+c.
+Special Signs

+- i) Real estate sale, rental and lease signs are permitted provided: - a) The size of sign shall not exceed six square feet in residence districts and twenty square feet in all other districts. - b) The sign advertises only the premises on which it is located. - c) The sign is removed promptly after the completion of the sale, rental or lease, but in no event longer than sixty days. - ii) Construction signs are permitted provided: - a) The size of sign shall not exceed six square feet in residence districts and twenty square feet in all other districts. - b) The sign is to be maintained on premises during actual construction and must be removed within two days after issuance of certificate of occupancy or completion of construction, but in no event longer than sixty days.